The daily report card

 Finding optimal solutions to the problem areas

-When it comes to applying potential solutions or improvements there are two approaches to how a trader might go about doing it.
-First is the "on the fly" method where the trader will look at daily report card data where it underperformed, formulate a potential solution and then apply that directly on the trading straight away.
+When it comes to applying potential solutions or improvements, there are two approaches to how a trader might do it.
+First is the "on the fly" method, where the trader will look at daily report card data where it underperformed, formulate a potential solution and then apply that directly on the trading straight away.

-The other method is a backtest first-apply later method where a trader will think of a potential solution and then historical trades (over past 1 month) will be re-counted with certain "fix" applied to it.
-Basically with this method trader wants to confirm first if that "fix" makes an actual contribution to the positive side in the first place before applying it to the live market.
+The other method is a backtest first-apply later method where a trader will think of a potential solution, and then historical trades (over the past one month) will be recounted with a specific "fix" applied to it.
+Basically, with this method trader wants to confirm first if that "fix" makes an actual contribution to the positive side in the first place before applying it to the live market.

-Obviously not everything within daily report card can be re-counted with second method.
-For example if one was to check what difference would it had made to wake up 3 hours earlier on actual trading performance impact it would be impossible to backtest and recount that with adjusted wake up time for previous 30 days, unless one had a time machine at its use.
-Certain areas are where only first method will be useful, but if possible use second method as long as it makes sense to do it.
+Not everything within the daily report card can be recounted with the second method.
+For example, if one were to check what difference it would have made to wake up 3 hours earlier on actual trading performance impact, it would be impossible to backtest and recount that with adjusted wake-up time for the previous 30 days, unless one had a time machine at its use.
+Certain areas are where the only first method will be helpful, but if possible, use the second method as long as it makes sense.
 Why?
-Because you are cutting away un-necessarily spending of time, you are speeding up the learning / improvement curve.
+Because you are cutting away un-necessarily spending time, you are speeding up the learning/improvement curve.

-In many cases what trader assumes to be a "fix" is not providing much value at all (neutral impact to performance improvement) or in some cases, it has even more negative impact relative to if no changes were made at all.
-Which is why backtesting is good idea and so is constant search for refining of solutions.
+In many cases, what the trader assumes to be a "fix" is not providing much value (neutral impact to performance improvement).
+In some cases, it has even more negative impact relative to if no changes were made at all.
+This is why backtesting is a good idea, and so is a constant search for refining solutions.